• Skip to main content

 The Bridge for Youth is a safe and accepting place for all youth, and everyone is welcome.

-1. CALL our Crisis Line: (612) 377-8800 to ask about availability
+1. Call our Crisis Line: (612) 377-8800 to ask about availability

-2. TEXT/CHAT with us at (612) 400-7233
+2. Text us at (612) 400-7233

 Once you reach out to us, together we’ll explore what comes next and provide support along the way.